 Is there lots of storage?

-For us, one of the great things about moving on board was getting rid of a lot of belongings that we thought we needed but in reality, never used.
+For us, one of the great things about moving on board was getting rid of “stuff”.
+By this, I mean belongings that we thought we needed but in reality, never used.
 There isn’t a lot of storage on a narrowboat.
-On the boats we saw with lots of cupboards, they felt a lot more claustrophobic that the more open plan layouts.
+Some boats have lots of cupboards – these can be a lot more claustrophobic than the more open plan layouts.
 Of course, with open plan, there is less storage.